edadma/ncurses/docs/index.md

 - in many, but not all cases function names prefixed with "w" and "mvw" have corresponding `stdscr` functions without the "w" in the name prefix.

 The guideline being followed here is that window operation functions with a "w" in their prefix that have a corresponding `stdscr` version of the function (without the "w"), shall have a corresponding `Window` facade method that drops the "w" in the name prefix.
 However, window operation functions with a "w" in their prefix that do not have a corresponding `stdscr` version of the function at all shall keep the "w" in the name prefix.
 This rule makes it easier to look up documentation for corresponding library functions.

+### Overloaded method variants

+As mentioned above, the Ncurses library tends to follow a function naming convention for variants of the same operation.
+In cases where these variants can be overloaded in Scala, the base name (i.e. without the extra prefix or infix letters) shall be used throughout.
+An example of this is the large number of functions such as `addstr`/`mvaddstr` that have variants with and without the 'mv' prefix.
+There are also pairs of functions with infix naming variants such as `addstr`/`addnstr` that can be overloaded.

+This guideline shall not apply in cases where the resulting name doesn't appear in the official Ncurses C library documentation.

 ### Value class method parameters